-Here at Atlantic BT we take great pride in our User Experience capabilities.
+Here at Atlantic BT we take great pride in our Experience Design capabilities.
 They help guide our designers and developers into making some truly outstanding websites.
 We’ve equipped ourselves with a series of tools and methodologies that are proven to deliver delighted users.
 We rely on user stories, card sorting, site outlines, interviews and wire-frames to guide our projects to completion.

 In between these processes we find ourselves turning, in a pinch, to a great tool.
 The Hallway test.